CH EPR FHIR (R4)

 Expected Actions

-The IUA Authorization Client and Authorization Server SHALL support the HTTP conversation of the OAuth 2.1 Authorization Code grant type.
+The IUA Authorization Client and IUA Authorization Server SHALL support the HTTP conversation of the Authorization Code grant type.

-When launched, the IUA Authorization Client SHALL send an HTTP GET request to the Authorization Servers authorization endpoint with query parameter as defined in Table and with the scope claims described in Table.
+When launched, the IUA Authorization Client SHALL send an HTTP GET request to the IUA Authorization Server authorization endpoint with query parameters defined in section Message Semantics.

 • SHALL validate the launch scope parameter.
-For SMART on FHIR Apps launched in an EPR Launch, the IUA Authorization Server SHALL verify that the portal or primary system which launched the SMART on FHIR App has been registered with this launch parameter value by the community during the onboarding process.
+For SMART on FHIR Apps launched in an EPR Launch, the IUA Authorization Server SHALL verify that the portal or primary system which launched the SMART on FHIR App is registered with this launch parameter value by the community.

 • MAY retrieve the user's consent by redirecting the user agent to an EPR compliant Identity Provider to authenticate the user and present a form to the user to authorize the IUA Authorization Client to act on behalf of the user with a given scope.
-The Authorization Server MAY persist the users consent for future access by the Authorization Client.
+The IUA Authorization Server MAY persist the user's consent for future access by the IUA Authorization Client.

-In case of success, the IUA Authorization Server SHALL send the authorization code to the Authorization Client redirect-uri via the user agent.
+In case of success, the IUA Authorization Server SHALL send the authorization code to the IUA Authorization Client redirect_uri via the user agent.

-When retrieving the token request, the Authorization Server SHALL verify that the user is authenticated compliant to the regulations of the Swiss EPR, either by validating the identity token send with the token request or by redirecting the Authorization Client's user agent to an certified Identity Provider.
+When retrieving the token request, the IUA Authorization Server SHALL verify that the user is authenticated compliant to the regulations of the Swiss EPR, either by validating the identity token sent with the token request or by redirecting the IUA Authorization Client's user agent to a certified Identity Provider.

-The Authorization Server SHALL respond with the Get Access Token response as defined in Get Access Token Response only if all checks are successful.
+The IUA Authorization Server SHALL respond with the IUA Get Access Token Response only if all checks are successful.

 Message Example

-The first step of the conversation is an HTTP GET which may look like for a Basic Access Token:
+The first step of the sequence is an HTTP GET request that may look like for a Basic Access Token:

 GET authorize?